eric-yeung/Discord-Bot/README.md

 I decided to create a simple Discord bot using Python in order to advance my coding skills.

-**Please don't ask me for help with your code, this code is simple enough if you have a basic understanding of code**

-**DO NOT COPY AND PASTE THIS CODE IF YOU DO NOT KNOW WHAT YOU ARE DOING.
-I WILL NOT HELP YOU.**
+**DO NOT COPY AND PASTE THIS CODE IF YOU DO NOT KNOW WHAT YOU ARE DOING.**

 ## This bot as of right now can: